almachelouche/middleman/content/email/AU/eNews/012/prospect2.md

 color='green'

- title = '''See into the future''' copy = '''How would you like to have your mail delivered by drone?
-Or to be driven by an autonomous car?
-According to the innovators who attended the Future with Ford event, it’s only a matter of time before these life-changing technologies arrive.
-The future looks bright.
+ title = '''See into the future''' copy = '''Do parcel-delivering drones and autonomous cars sound like science fiction?
+According to the innovators who attended the Future with Ford event, these life-changing technologies will arrive sooner than you may think.
 Are you ready?''' cta1_text = '''LEARN MORE''' cta1_url = '''https://www.ford.com.au/about-ford/newsroom/2017/thought-leaders-and-innovators-define-the-mobility-revolution--u/''' cta1_link_name = '''innovation'''